Sligo Gaol

 Sligo Gaol or Sligo Prison, is a former prison located in Sligo, County Sligo, Ireland, which was open from 1823 to 1959.

 Construction

 The prison sits on an 8 acre site and was designed to hold 200 inmates in a polygon-shaped building, with the governor's residence situated in the centre of the prison.
-Construction of the prison began in 1818 and it was opened in 1823 at a cost of £30,000.
+Construction of the prison began in 1818, and opened in 1823 at a cost of £30,000.

 The prison provided its own hospital wing, surgery, dispensary, cookhouse, furnace, clothing store and school.

 General history

 Gas was introduced to the prison in 1879.
 This allowed the provision of heating via hot water pipes and earned it the nickname of the Cranmore Hotel.

 Male inmates in the prison were forced to undertake "hard labour".
 This labour included the picking of oakum, rock breaking and wood chopping.
 Other forms of male labour included shoemaking, tailoring, carpentry, glazing, and painting, whilst female inmates were employed to sew, knit and wash clothes.

 During the 20th century the prison was self-sufficient and produced its own food, the surplus of which was sold outside the prison at stalls in Sligo.